The Complete Guide to Working for an NGO in the Netherlands – Jobs & Travel

 However, you probably give more thought to how your employment affects you personally.
 Working for an NGO in the Netherlands is a fantastic way to feel like you’re making a difference in the world and to have a sense of purpose.
 You could be able to work directly with individuals who truly need you or you might be able to see how your efforts have an impact on society in other ways.
 This is not always the case, of course.
 You should be prepared for some of your initiatives to completely or partly fail, if not the bulk of them.
 That is precisely how trying to alter the world works.

-See also How to Apply in Canada for a Working Holiday Visa
+See also How to Apply for a Job as a Warehouse Employee

 You may need to work long hours.